You a pilot? Of course. You a writer? Sure!

-The real-life experiences of our readers entertain and inform us – every year, dozens of everyday pilots write an article for Air Facts.
-We wouldn’t and couldn’t exist without that effort, and we are grateful for it.
+The real-life experiences of our readers entertain and inform us – every year, dozens of everyday pilots, just like you, write an article for Air Facts.
+We need your story to continue to provide our online pilot community with stories that make them better pilots, entertain them, and, yes, sometimes even nourish their souls.
+We wouldn’t and couldn’t exist without that volunteer effort, and we are grateful for it.

 The typical length of a story is 1000 to 1500 words, but we are willing to go a bit shorter or longer.
 Author-supplied photos are a huge plus, but not a necessity.
 We are willing to post a story that’s already been published elsewhere if you can prove you own the rights to the story.
 We request that your story be put into a Word document and sent to firstname.lastname@example.org.

-Your story will be reviewed and you will be told within a week if your story has been accepted.
-If it has, we will request a 100-word bio and aviation-themed photo of yourself to include with the story.
-Next, your story is placed on our schedule and we will alert you the day the story is published.
+Once you submit your story, it is reviewed by the Air Facts team and you will be notified within one week if your story has been accepted.
+If it has, we will request a 100-word bio and aviation-themed photo of yourself to include with the story and for our Meet the Authors section on the site.
+Next, your story is placed on our schedule and you can start bragging to all your pilot friends.

 If you can sit outside a hangar swapping stories with your buddies, you have the talent to write that story down.
 Just write like you talk – no worries about spelling or grammar.
 We’ll fix all that.
 We believe in you and want to hear your own unique story.
 Just think: at your next party, you can say you’re a pilot and an author!